msu-eele-fpga/final-project-josh-colter/docs/proposal.md

 a PWM signal will be generated with a duty cycle according to the value of the switch inputs.

 ## Division of labor
-Briefly describe who will be working on what.
-For extra credit tasks and any software above the driver level, it is okay for both group members to work on a single piece, so long as the division of labor and responsibilities are clear.
+Colter - will be responsible for the Hardware component of proposal 2 and the Software component of proposal 1

+Joshua - will be responsible for the Hardware component of proposal 1 and the Software component of proposal 2